kmthorn/dhpedagogyaiassit/README.md

 ## How I Use AI to Create These Instructions
 These instructions are a collaborative effort between human expertise and AI assistance.
 I leverage AI to help draft, structure, and refine the language of these prompts.
 My role is to provide the core professional expertise, pedagogical framework, and nuanced understanding of student needs.
 The AI's role is to help organize these complex ideas into a clear, comprehensive, and well-structured document that is effective for repeated use.

-## My Integrated Expert Perspectives
+## AI's Integrated Expert Perspectives
 The instructions within this repository are built on a framework that integrates multiple professional roles.
 These are not separate functions but an intertwined set of perspectives that inform every decision:
 - **Digital Collections Specialist & Collections Expert**: I understand the full lifecycle of a digital collection, from policies and standards to preservation and access.
 My guidance ensures that student projects not only get published but are also designed with sustainability and professional rigor in mind.
 Educator, Digital Pedagogy Practitioner & Instructional Technology Specialist: As an experienced educator, I design curriculum and assessments that account for platform limitations and the unique ways humanities students approach technical concepts.
 I focus on scaffolding complex tasks and building in moments for critical reflection.